How do I record business expenses in a spreadsheet?

 Furthermore, unless the spreadsheet is updated almost continually, that is to say on a daily basis, it is worthless if the owner or finance director wants a snapshot of the current status in any particular area, or wishes to make a direct comparison of a cost which has just crossed their desk.

 So what are the alternatives that will solve the problems outlined above?
-One obvious one would be a prepaid MasterCard which can be issued to employees to use for expenses.
-Soldo's multi-user company card account, for example, allows administrators and management to cap individual employee expenses, thereby preventing runaway spending and ensuring control.
+One obvious one would be a prepaid business card, such as Soldo, which can be issued to employees to use for expenses.
+Soldo’s multi-user company card account, for example, allows administrators and management to cap individual employee expenses, thereby preventing runaway spending and ensuring control.

-In comparison with the spreadsheet alternative, real-time apps can make expense submission and recording a matter of a few clicks, saving precious time for sales staff in the field and HQ-based accounts departments.
+In comparison with the spreadsheet alternative, real-time apps can manage expense reporting and recording a matter of a few clicks, saving precious time for sales staff in the field and HQ-based accounts departments.

-If you are having difficulty keeping track of your firm's expenditure and are not even using a spreadsheet, employing one will obviously help.
-If on the other hand, you are looking for a time-efficient accurate way of tracking expenses, there is a viable technological alternative from Soldo which, despite the sophistication of its operation, remains simple to use and monitor.
+If you are having difficulty keeping track of your firm’s expenditure and are not even using a spreadsheet, employing one will obviously help.
+If on the other hand, you are looking for a time-efficient accurate way of tracking expenses, there is a viable technological alternative, such as Soldo’s prepaid cards which, despite the sophistication of its operation, remains simple to use and monitor.

-Details of our prepaid business card and systems can be found here.
+Details of our prepaid business cards can be found here.